hotsphink/sfink-tools/mozilla.md

     % ./mach try -b do -p all -u all[x64]

-And this part is a lie; I actually use my `hg trychooser` extension which has a slick curses UI based on a years-old database of try options, which I never use, but instead do something like
+And this part is a lie; I actually use my `hg trychooser` extension which has a slick curses UI based on a years-old database of try options.
+That I never use anymore.
+I do it manually, with something like

     % hg trychooser -m 'try: -b do -p all -u all[x64]'